Single Close Construction Loans in the University of Virginia Area, VA

 Interest Rates and Payment Structure

 During the construction phase, borrowers make interest-only payments on the funds disbursed, keeping monthly costs manageable.
 Interest rates for single close construction loans vary based on the loan type, your credit score, and market conditions.
 Options include fixed or adjustable rates, with fixed rates offering stability for long-term planning.
 In the UVA area, where property values are rising due to the university’s prestige, securing a competitive interest rate is an important step for affordability.
-Lenders like GO Mortgage help you choose the right loan terms for your financial goals.
+Lenders help you choose the right loan terms for your financial goals.

 Minimum Credit Score Requirements